UnlucksMcGee/factorio_twitch_bot/README.md

 NOTE: The application runs commands on the server, thus achievements will be disabled for the savegame.

-## How to run
+## How to setup

-[Youtube tutorial](https://youtu.be/QMk73avr_fE) for Windows 10 and running a headless Factorio server locally on your pc.
+Follow this [Youtube tutorial](https://youtu.be/yuh6u7ja-nw) for Windows 10, which guides you through the text explanation below.

 Download the latest release [here](https://github.com/UnlucksMcGee/factorio_twitch_bot/releases) for your OS (Windows or Linux) and extract it.